jobindjohn/vivaplus_v0.2/documentation/docs/contributor-guide/60-model-release.md

-# Release Guidelines for Developers
+# Release Guidelines for Maintainers